AlphaBeta1906/CliBot/README.md

 4. I thnik it's really cool if i could google search
 5. Of course with api in it

-and yes, I create projects for my own needs, but of course you can also use it, and i really glad of that
+and yes, I create projects for my own needs, but of course you can also use it

 # available commands(for now)
 ### Api